tdeekens/grunt-browsersnapsy/README.md

 The `browserstack` option object will be passed as the JSON-body in the request to BrowserStack.
 It can contain anything as specified in the [docs](http://www.browserstack.com/screenshots/api).
 You might check the example [here](https://github.com/tdeekens/grunt-browsersnapsy/blob/master/grunt/tasks/browsersnapsy.js).
 For local tunnled testing please refer to [node-BrowserStackTunnel](https://github.com/pghalliday/node-BrowserStackTunnel) and the local testing documentation at [BrowserStack](http://www.browserstack.com/local-testing#config-localhost).

+## Developing & Contributing

+Developing on the task alone is fairly easy just `git clone https://github.com/tdeekens/grunt-browsersnapsy.git` then `cd grunt-browsersnapsy`.
+From there one has to link the package to itself via `npm link && npm link grunt-browsersnapsy` which will allow for calling `grunt dev`.
+Now just work the `task/browsersnapsy.js` and check results - feel free to submit a pull-request!

 ## Release History
 0.0.1 First release - proof of concept
 0.0.2 Improved error handling with BrowserStack's API